ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

 Notes: No need to define index or sourcetype, there is only CS just search off event_simpleName "#" is required.

-## Token Search
+## Token Search (unsupported)
-Description: To conduct a "token" search in SPL vs CQL
+Description: Crowdstrike does not support token search like in Splunk.

 **Splunk**